 Next, a student evaluation of the course is calculated from an end of the quarter student survey.
 For this survey, the student is asked to score the degree to which he/she thinks the course objectives were achieved.
 The scores range from 1 through 3 (1=slightly achieved during class, 2=moderately achieved during class, 3=strongly achieved during class).
 The student surveys are collected with the scores for each objective averaged over all the students.
-This allows for a

-"weighting factor" to be calculated for each objective.
-For example, objective 1 weighting factor is calculated as (average student survey result for objective 1)/3 (where 3 is the theoretical maximum possible).
+This allows for a "weighting factor" to be calculated for each objective.
+For example, objective 1 weighting factor is calculated as where 3 is the theoretical maximum possible.
 The outcome factor in each column for objective 1 is then multiplied by the weighting factor to achieve an outcome student assessment score.
 All objectives are then summed for each outcome with the sum total providing the student assessment score.
-This value can be calculated as a fraction of the theoretical maximum (all students believe all objectives in course fully achieved).
+This value can be calculated as a fraction of the theoretical maximum (all students believe all objectives in the course were fully achieved).